Thelema: Kenneth Grant

 Kenneth Grant (1924–2011) was an English ceremonial magician and advocate of the Thelemic religion.
 A poet, novelist, and writer, he founded his own Thelemic organisation, the Typhonian Ordo Templi Orientis—later renamed the Typhonian Order—with his wife Steffi Grant.

 Grant drew eclectically on a range of sources in devising his teachings.
 Although based in Thelema, Grant's Typhonian tradition has been described as "a bricolage of occultism, Neo-Vedanta, Hindu tantra, Western sexual magic, Surrealism, ufology and Lovecraftian gnosis".
 Grant promoted what he termed the Typhonian or Draconian tradition of magic, and wrote that Thelema was only a recent manifestation of this wider tradition.
 In his books, he portrayed the Typhonian tradition as the world's oldest spiritual tradition, writing that it had ancient roots in Africa.
 The religious studies scholar Gordan Djurdjevic noted that Grant's historical claims regarding Typhonian history were "at best highly speculative" and lacked any supporting evidence; however he also suggested that Grant may never have intended these claims to be taken literally.

-Grant's wrote that Indian spiritual traditions like Tantra and Yoga correlate to Western esoteric traditions, and that both stem from a core, ancient source, has parallels in the perennial philosophy promoted by the Traditionalist School of esotericists.
+Grant wrote that Indian spiritual traditions like Tantra and Yoga correlate to Western esoteric traditions and that both stem from a core ancient source and have parallels in the perennial philosophy promoted by the Traditionalist School of esotericists.
 He believed that by mastering magic, one masters this illusory universe, gaining personal liberation and recognising that only the Self really exists.
 Doing so, according to Grant, leads to the discovery of one's True Will, the central focus of Thelema.
 Grant further wrote that the realm of the Self was known as 'the Mauve Zone', and that it could be reached while in a state of deep sleep, where it has the symbolic appearance of a swamp.
 He also believed that the reality of consciousness, which he deemed the only true reality, was formless and thus presented as a void, although he also taught that it was symbolised by the Hindu goddess Kali and the Thelemic goddess Nuit.

 Grant's views on sex magic drew heavily on the importance of sexual dimorphism among humans and the subsequent differentiation of gender roles.
 Grant taught that the true secret of sex magic were bodily secretions, the most important of which was a woman's menstrual blood.
 In this he differed from Crowley, who viewed semen as the most important genital secretion.
 Grant referred to female sexual secretions as kalas, a term adopted from Sanskrit.
 He thought that because women have kalas, they have oracular and visionary powers.
 The magical uses of female genital secretions are a recurring theme in Grant's writings.